Scootering Samosir Island in Lake Toba, Sumatra, Indonesia

 Scooter is the best way to get around.

-Walking or cycle is possible for short distance.
+Walking or cycling is possible for short distances.

 Where to Stay?

 Most hotels are on Tuktuk and Ambarita, the east side of the island.
-Ferry will drop you off at the hotel and pick-up arrange by hotel.
+The ferry will drop you off at the hotel and pick-up arranged by the hotel.

-Ecovillage Silimalombu farm stay is a vocation gateway to heal your body with organic-farm vegetables and fruits.
-It’s quite a distance from TukTuk and the only boat that goes directly to Silimalombu daily at 10 AM (except Saturday) or 1 PM (except Saturday). $14 for boarding+ $12 for lunch and dinner.
+Ecovillage Silimalombu farm stay is a vocation gateway to heal your body with organic farm vegetables and fruits.
+It’s quite a distance from TukTuk and the only boat that goes directly to Silimalombu daily at 10 AM (except Saturday) or 1 PM (except Saturday). $14 for boarding and $12 for lunch and dinner.

 Mas Cottage has a great view of the lake.
 The ferry drop-off and pick-up from here. $30 for 2 pax